+Existing utilities and infrastructure information will be obtained by contacting utility companies and conducting field investigations.
 Each alternative's impact to major utilities and infrastructure will be documented and compared.
 Alternatives with substantial impacts to major utilities and infrastructure will be ranked lower than alternatives with minor impacts to major utilities and infrastructure.
 Level 2 screening will be based on costs for utilities required for typical highway sections for each alternative.
-In Level 3 screening, cost for utilities will be included in the construction cost estimate as a percentage of total construction cost.
+Level 3 screening will be based on the cost of the utilities impacted by each alternative.